ICM Strategy in Tournament Poker: The Complete Guide

 Exploitative ICM strategy · Jonathan Jaffe

-• Spot who’s following the solver: predictable ranges, bluffier c-bets, over-folding
+- Spot who’s following a chart: predictable ranges, bluffier c-bets, over-folding.

-• They’re defending their big blind too tight — flat their opens and outplay them post-flop
+- They’re defending their big blind too tight — flat their opens and outplay them.

 Stage 3: The bubble — ICM peaks